pdsoftplan/zap-maven-plugin/README.md

 </plugin>
 ```

 > A good way to achieve re-authentication with CAS is defining the *loggedOutRegex* with a value like `\QLocation: https://your.domain/your-cas-server\E.*`.
-Unauthenticated responses will be redirects to the CAS server, so this is the easiest way to identifiy that there was a redirection to the CAS server and thus the user is not logged in.
+Unauthenticated responses will be redirects to the CAS server, so this is the easiest way to identify that there was a redirection to the CAS server and thus the user is not logged in.

 ## Selenium Integration